A teacher asked what to do with a “boring research report.” The basic idea is:

 Start Low, But Know Where You’re Going To Go!

-Once we understand our animal’s adaptations, let’s move students up to Analyze.
+Now we move up to Analyze.
 To me, the Analyze level of Bloom’s is critical.
-Too many of my early tasks either stopped before this level or skipped it entirely, leaping to fluffy “create” tasks.
-So, always aim for Analyze!
-Once your students start comparing, contrasting, and categorizing, it’s an easy transition into Evaluate.
+I wrote more about that here.
+Many of my tasks never reached this level or skipped it entirely, leading to fluffy “creative” tasks.
+Once students start comparing, contrasting, and categorizing, it’s an easy transition into Evaluate and Synthesize.

 Now, my first thought for Analyze is to “compare this animal’s adaptations with another creature’s adaptations.”
-But (to set up the next step) I want this second animal to live in a different biome but still be related to the first animal.
+But I’ll sharpen it a bit, and set up the next step.
+I want this second animal be related to the first animal, but live in a different biome.

 Now it gets juicy!
 We’re going to switch the two animals’ biomes and decide which creature’s adaptations would work best in the second environment.
 For example, put the desert rodent in the rainforest.
 How would their adaptations fail them?
 How would they succeed?
 Then, put the rainforest rodent in the desert.
 Which creature would do better?

 Students have moved up to a seriously interesting Evaluate-level question.
-I sincerely look forward to reading their thoughts – whereas reading yet another reguritation rewrite would make me tear my eyebrows out.
+I sincerely look forward to reading their thoughts – whereas reading yet another restate rewrite would make me tear my eyebrows out.

 Then, let’s evaluate some more.
 Students will consider what problems they ran into while trying to make an animal fit two different environments.
 Are there too many compromises?
 Is it better to be super-specialized or to be flexible?
 Think about all the thinking students can do here!
 I’m excited just writing about it.